Policies for Forums and Allied Organizations

 Forum governance.
 Forums are governed by five-member executive committees, which are solely responsible for conducting the forum’s business.
 Each committee member serves a term of five convention years and serves as secretary of the forum in the third year of that term and as chair in the fourth year.
 All committee members must have a primary affiliation with the forum.
 Executive committees may appoint individuals to nonvoting ex officio seats on the committee and appoint such other officers as they deem appropriate, but only the five elected executive committee members are entitled to vote on forum business.
 The committee carries on the major part of its business at a closed committee meeting held during the convention, and thus members who agree to stand for election to an executive committee will normally attend the convention.
 At other times of the year, executive committees may conduct their business through correspondence initiated by the committee’s chair.
 Periodically the MLA will arrange a meeting at the convention for forum executive committees to discuss governance issues and convention programming.

 Elections.
 One new member is elected annually to each forum executive committee by mail or electronic ballot.
 The slate of candidates is established by the forum executive committee as follows.
 Voting members of the forum’s executive committee are responsible for nominating one candidate for each vacancy on the executive committee and for reviewing all the nominees suggested by the membership at large and choosing from these at least one candidate to be paired with the executive committee’s choice.
 Members may suggest nominations by writing or typing in the name of an individual to be considered for nomination in the space reserved for such on the paper ballot for the annual MLA election or at the MLA Web site, by sending a letter to the MLA coordinator of governance naming a potential candidate, or by responding to a solicitation from the executive committee.
 An executive committee that solicits nominations directly from the forum’s membership must send relevant documentation to the coordinator of governance.
 Any individual proposed by ten members must be included by the executive committee on the slate of candidates.
-If there are fewer than three suggestions from the membership, the executive committee is encouraged to give serious consideration to these suggestions but is not required to use them.
-If there are no suggestions from the membership, the executive committee nominates both candidates.
+If the executive committee has difficulty selecting a membership nominee (because, for example, there are few or no suggestions from the membership), the executive committee will follow nomination guidelines established by the Program Committee.
 Before their names are placed on the ballot, nominees must agree to accept the nomination.
 Only current MLA members are eligible for nomination.
 Seven convention years must elapse before an individual can serve another term on the same executive committee.
 No member may serve on more than one executive committee at a given time.
 Executive committee vacancies arising from death, resignation, or failure to maintain membership in the association will be filled at the next election, provided that the replacement committee member will have the opportunity to serve as forum secretary and forum chair; two nominees to fill such vacancies are selected by the remaining members of the executive committee.

 Responsibilities of the executive committee.
 The committee, as a committee, is responsible for conducting the following items of business at its closed meeting during the annual convention: (1) electing from the primary forum membership a representative to the Delegate Assembly whenever a vacancy occurs; (2) selecting at least two nominees, as described above, and at least two alternates for election to the executive committee; (3) selecting a current member of the executive committee to assume all or part of the responsibilities of either the chair or the secretary in any year in which the individual whose turn it is to hold that office is unable to serve (e.g., is spending a sabbatical year abroad); (4) planning programs or special projects to promote the forum’s scholarly or professional concerns and submitting such programs or projects to the MLA office for referral to appropriate MLA committees or to the Executive Council.
 Unless at least three of the five voting members of a forum’s executive committee will be present at the meeting held during the annual convention, the above items of business must be conducted through correspondence or a conference call initiated by the committee’s chair.
 If only three or four of the committee’s members will be present, the absent member(s) must be consulted before the meeting and their views conveyed to other committee members before votes are taken.